PedroRodrigues-dev/cims-bot/README.md

    ./buildImage.sh

-3. Write the dockerHub credentials: 1.
-Acesse buildImage.sh:
+3. Write the dockerHub credentials:

    alter VERSION varaible to your version